nikerla/vc-content/Pages/contact-us.md

 		<p class="title">Team</p>
 		<img alt="" src="/Content/images/our_team.jpg">
 		<p class="text">The key to our success is the team behind VirtoCommerce.
 With a team of more than 150 professionals located in 5 offices around the world and a network of solution providers, we are ready to meet any challenge and help our customers deliver the best enterprise ecommerce solution possible.
 Our team consists of architects that developed e-Commerce products and solutions for over a decade thus providing a wealth of experience to our customers.</p>
 		<p class="text">Our focus on quality product and professional developers gives us unique advantage over competitors mostly focused on selling business features.
-Architecture and right approach to solving problems is what gives our platform a flexibility to adjust to current and future business requirements.</p>
+Architecture and the right approach to solving problems is what gives our platform a flexibility to adjust to current and future business requirements.</p>
 	</div>
 	{% include technologies.html %}
 </article>